Dental Crowns, Onlays and Bridges

 How Are Crowns , Onlays and Bridges Made?

-Traditionally, crowns and bridges take two weeks to make, with tooth preparation and impressions sent to a lab.
-However, at Larkham House, we use digital dentistry to create and fit your crown or bridge on the same day, eliminating the need for temporary solutions.
+However, at Larkham House, we can use digital dentistry to create and fit your crown or bridge on the same day, eliminating the need for temporary solutions.

 Caring for Your Crowns, Onlays and Bridges